-To see the full set of dashboards, sign in your Wavefront instance – or sign up for a free trial.
+To see the full set of dashboards, log in your Wavefront instance – or sign up for a free trial.

 The Wavefront proxy pod includes four containers.

 - The Wavefront Collector for Kubernetes monitors your worker kubelets and sends the result to the proxy.

 - Telegraf receives metrics about the node, pod, and container status from kube-state-metrics, and sends those metrics to the Wavefront proxy as well.

-Wavefront runs a Wavefront proxy pod inside each PKS-created Kubernetes cluster.
+Tanzu Observability by Wavefront runs a Wavefront proxy pod inside each Kubernetes cluster created by Tanzu Kubernetes Grid.
 There are four containers within the Wavefront proxy pod.

 Troubleshooting the Tanzu Kubernetes Grid Integration

 401 Unauthorized Error

-If PKS tile deployment fails at running the
+This error results if tile deployment fails when running the

 wavefront-alert-creation errand with